-The first stage was to sketch out the image and then refine it to something that would be workable on the lino that I would be using to create a printing block.
+The first stage was to sketch out the image for my lino print and then refine it to something that would be workable on the lino that I would be using to create a printing block.

 Transferring the Image